 World Hijab Day

 Although many people think of them as always being black, the modern hijab actually comes in a variety of styles and colors.
-Anyone wishing to observe this holiday can do so by checking some of these hijab colors and styles out on this day.
+Anyone wishing to observe this holiday can do so by checking out some of these hijab colors and styles on this day.

-The History Of World Hijab Day
+The History of World Hijab Day

-She did this because she received a lot of prejudice when she wore her headscarf to school in New York — particularly in the aftermath of the 9/11 attacks on the World Trade Center.
+She did this because she received a lot of prejudice when she wore her headscarf to school in New York, particularly in the aftermath of the 9/11 attacks on the World Trade Center.

 It was her sincere hope that creating this holiday would end this type of discrimination and allow Muslim women to wear the hijab without fear.
-Since this holiday’s creation, it’s been observed in over 190 countries around the globe.
+Since this holiday’s creation, it has been observed in over 190 countries around the globe.
 This holiday was made official in New York State in 2017.

-Some Quick Facts About The Hijab
+Some Quick Facts About the Hijab

-To continue with our discussion of World Hijab Day we thought it would be great to take a few moments to talk about the subject of this holiday: the Hijab.
+To continue with our discussion of World Hijab Day, we thought it would be great to take a few moments to talk about the subject of this holiday: the hijab.
 We uncovered the following facts about the hijab while we were doing research for this holiday.

 - The hijab is an Islamic expression of religious devotion and modesty.